-As of 31 December 2023, the Board of the Firm comprised a Non-Executive Chair, two further independent Non-Executive Directors, the Chief Executive Officer, the Chief Finance Officer, and an additional Executive Director, the MMC Financial Controller for Continental Europe (previously the Firm's Chief Finance Officer).
+As of 31 December 2024, the Board of the Firm comprised a Non-Executive Chair, two further independent Non-Executive Directors, the Chief Executive Officer, the Chief Finance Officer, and the Mercer UK Wealth Business Leader.

 Behavioural expectations are understood by Board members who have a diverse range of skills, experience and expertise in the fields of actuarial science, corporate finance, treasury, banking, private equity, accountancy, pensions, management consulting and law.
 All Board members have extensive experience in executive and/or non-executive positions, both within financial services and other industries.